salinelake/QEpsilon/README.md

 ## About QEpsilon
 QEpsilon is a Python package for modeling open quantum system.
 QEpsilon is designed to minimize the effort required to build data-driven quantum master equation of an open quantum system and to perform time evolution of the master equation.
 Applications of QEpsilon span from artificial quantum systems (qubits) to molecular systems.

-## Highlighted features
-- **General and flexible**, supporting the parameterization and simulation of spin, fermionic, bosonic  systems and their combinations.
-- **GPU and sparse linear algebra supports**, making it efficient to simulate relatively large quantum systems (~20 spins or several bosonic modes).
-- **highly modularized**, easy to implement many-body operators.

-## Installation
-See the installation guide in the documentation.

 ## QEpsilon in a nutshell
 The quantum master equation modeled by QEpsilon is: